abhijit-c/LatinTranslations/Pliny/letters/vesuvius_tacitus.md

 - *interpretabantur* from *interpretor, interpretari, interpretatus sum* is 3rd plural imperfect indicative, meaning to explain/interpret.

-    some were pining for parents, others children, others spouses with their voices, they were trying to recognize them by their voice: These were pitying their own plight, those were pitying the plight of their own; there were people of the sort who were begging for death for the fear of death: many were raising their hands to the gods, many more were interpreting that now any gods were nowhere, and it was that eternal and last night for the world.
+    some were seeking parents, others children, others spouses with their voices, they were recognizing them by their voices: These were feeling sorry for their own plight, those were feeling sorry of themselves; there were people of the sort who were begging for death because of the fear of death: many were raising their hands to the gods, many more were interpreting that now any gods were nowhere, and it was that eternal and last night for the world.

 35. *Nec defuerunt qui fictis mentitisque terroribus vera pericula augerent.*